3 Days in Dunwoody: Local Establishments

 Day 2: Local Dining

-Start your morning off by heading over to Alon’s Bakery and Market on Ashford Dunwoody Road and stock up on baked goods, breakfast meals and specialty items.
-Alon’s Bakery is continuously recognized for its imported and homemade gourmet items like artisan breads, cheese, cake, and cold cuts, and has a nicely curated selection of gifts, too.
-Across the street from Alon’s is Ali’s Cookies, a must-stop if you want to stock up on sweet treats for your trip home.
-We recommend purchasing a picnic basket at Alon’s, filling it with delicious lunch items and desserts from the two restaurants, and head to the Dunwoody Nature Center for a picnic in the park.
+Start your morning off by heading over to Paris Baguette on Ashford Lane and stock up on sweet and savory baked goods.
+Sample their seasonal special sandwiches and salads.
+Check out Ali’s Cookies, a must-stop if you want to stock up on sweet treats for your trip home.
+We recommend filling a picnic basket with delicious lunch items and desserts from the two restaurants, and head to the Dunwoody Nature Center for a picnic in the park.
 There, you can spend the afternoon in a quiet oasis in the middle of Dunwoody under towering trees.
 The nature center regularly hosts special events unique to Dunwoody including the annual Butterfly Festival, family-friendly classes and camps and summer concerts.

 Another stop on the Dunwoody local foodie tour should be Carbonara Trattoria on Chamblee-Dunwoody Road.
 This is the spot for Italian salads, satisfying pasta, and high-quality meats and seafood.
 Or, you could head over to E. 48th Street Market on Jett Ferry Road for authentic Italian subs and freshly brewed coffee.
 The restaurant doubles as a grocery store with imported Italian goods, so guests may want to stock up on pasta sauce, cheese, braciole and more.
 An additional upscale dining choice in Dunwoody is the Zagat-rated McKendrick’s Steakhouse.
 The restaurant’s ambiance is that of a 1940s steakhouse, serving classics like New York strip, oysters, lamb loin and Scottish salmon.
 After finishing up your roasted apple cobbler and New York cheesecake, end your evening at Vino Venue—a cozy, upscale destination for wine lovers to enjoy their favorite drinks.
 Vino Venue is known for its Enomatic machines where wine lovers can self pour into their glass with the drink of their choice (with about 50 wines to choose from).